Kano Model Template

 Step 4 - categorise the responses

 We need to fill in the empty "Category" columns now.
-We're going to use the INDEX and MATCH functions to find the right entry in the table.
+We're going to use the INDEX and MATCH functions to find the right entry in the category table.
 Mine looks like this:

 =index(Categories!$C$3:$G$7, match(B3, Categories!$C$2:$G$2, 0), match(A3, Categories!$B$3:$B$7, 0))

 Copy and paste this into every cell in category column.
 Change the A3 and B3 to match the columns for that feature group.
-Now each feature in each response will have a Kano category against it!
+A3 is the positive answer column, B3 is the negative answer column.

 Step 5 - count the categories